donejs/donejs/docs/guide.md

 ## Setting up routing

-In this part, we will create routes and dynamically load and bring the custom elements we created together on the main page.
+In this part, we will create routes and dynamically load and bring together the custom elements we created on the main page.

 ### Create Routes

 Routing works slightly different than what you might be used to from other libraries.
-Instead of declaring routes and mapping those to actions, our application will use CanJS [can.route](http://canjs.com/docs/can.route.html) which allows to map property names from a URL string to properties in our application state.
+Instead of declaring routes and mapping those to actions, our application will use CanJS's [can.route](http://canjs.com/docs/can.route.html) which allows mapping property names from a URL string to properties in our application state.
 As a result, our routes will just be a different representation of the application state.

 If you want to learn more about CanJS routing visit the CanJS guide on [Application State and Routing](http://canjs.com/2.3-pre/guides/AppStateAndRouting.html).